Beverley O'Connor: Broadcasting

 O'Connor has worked for ABC radio and television since 1987.
 She specialised in economics and politics and was a presenter on ABC Radio Melbourne for five years before moving to the Seven Network in 2004.
 She was weeknight sports presenter on Seven News Melbourne until January 2005, when she was replaced by Sandy Roberts.

 She was the entertainment presenter on the Seven Network's Melbourne Weekender in 2006 and she previously formed a part of the Vega 91.5 FM radio breakfast crew alongside Dave O'Neil, Shaun Micallef and Denise Scott.
 O'Connor used to read the news and traffic throughout the breakfast program until she resigned in mid-2007.

 In 2008, O'Connor filled in as weekend presenter of ABC News Victoria while Tamara Oudyn was replacing weeknight presenter Ian Henderson.
 She remains a regular fill-in presenter for the bulletin.

 In August 2014, O'Connor was appointed presenter of The World on ABC News replacing both Jim Middleton and Zoe Daniel.

+In August 2024, O'Connor announced she was leaving the ABC after a stint of 15 years at the broadcaster.